RTradeLtd/libp2p-lora-transport/README.md

 ## Possible Variations:

 * Instead of a transport, have it be a "protocol", where supporting hosts can provide access to a type of protocol, that allows reading/writing from the LoRa interface

+# License

+All non firmata code is licensed under AGPLv3